Resisting Arrest Attorney Miami

 Criminal Defense Lawyer For Charges Of Resisting Arrest

 If you are facing charges of resisting arrest, you need to find a lawyer who will defend your case effectively.

 - I have over 30 years of experience defending my clients, who have faced a variety of different criminal charges.

-- I have received an AV Preeminent® Rating from Martindale-Hubbell® and I have a 10.0 Superb Avvo rating.
+- I am AV Preeminent* peer-review rated through Martindale-Hubbell, and I have a 10.0 Superb Avvo rating.

 I am ready to put my decades of experience to work for you.
 I have always believed in doing everything I can to protect my clients, and I will do the same for you.
-Do not hesitate to contact me, Jonathan Blecher, P.A., so I can evaluate your case.
+Do not hesitate to contact me, JONATHAN B. BLECHER, so I can evaluate your case.
 You can read about the cases I have recently won so you are confident you are talking to the right attorney in Miami.

 This means that if you have been charged with resisting arrest, you could be facing either a misdemeanor charge or a felony charge, depending on whether or not violence is alleged by the police and prosecutors.
-Resisting arrest without violence is less serious, of course: a conviction of resisting arrest without violence is a first degree misdemeanor, which could result in up to 1 year in jail and fines up to $1,000.
+Resisting arrest without violence is less serious, of course: a conviction of resisting arrest without violence is a first-degree misdemeanor, which could result in up to one year in jail and fines up to $1,000.

 It may seem overwhelming to process this information when you are in this situation.
-There a lot of different ways to proceed with your case.
+There are a lot of different ways to proceed with your case.
 That’s why it’s important to have a lawyer with years of experience who knows how to carefully attend to his clients’ needs.
-Contact me, Jonathan Blecher, P.A., so I can help you fight resisting arrest charges.
+Contact me at my firm, Jonathan B. Blecher, P.A., so I can help you fight resisting arrest charges.